Home » Blog » Exchange Server » Migrate Exchange 2010 to 2016 Seamlessly Using Step-by-Step Guide

 Category Exchange Server

-Overview: This article covers a detailed explanation of how you can migrate Exchange 2010 to 2016 in a step-by-step process.
-Not just the migration process, it has also explained the pre-migration steps that you need to complete before the migration to ensure the process is effortless.
+Overview: In this article, I am going to cover a detailed explanation of how you can migrate Exchange 2010 to 2016 in a step-by-step process.
+Not just the migration process, I will also explain the pre-migration steps that you need to complete before the migration to ensure the process is effortless.

 As Exchange Server 2010 support ended on October 13, 2020, many organizations have upgraded their Exchange Server to the latest version.
 Now, there is an option to either migrate to Exchange 2016 or Exchange 2019 as these are the most preferred Exchange Servers by administrators.